potatodiet/Jellyshare/README.md

 - Is only able to handle Movie libraries.
 - Is not able to handle URL or server name changes.
 - Is not able to handle library name changes.
-- Is only confirmed to support my Apple Silicon Mac with Safari.

 # Development